codelingo/docs/docs/concepts/CLQL.md

 ## Branching

-A `block` statement can have multiple `blockcontinue` statements.
+A `path` statement can have multiple `pathcontinue` statements.
 This allows multiple parents to have the same children.
-These children are defined under a `blockend` statment, rather than as children of the `blockcontinue` statements.
+These children are defined under a `pathend` statment, rather than as children of the `pathcontinue` statements.
 It is often used with an `any_of` to match classes of simlar facts such as methods, closures, and functions, for example.

 The following query finds functions or methods with doubly nested for loops:

 ```
 common.file:
-  block:
+  path:
     any_of:
       common.func:
-        blockcontinue
+        pathcontinue
       common.method
-        blockcontinue
+        pathcontinue
-    blockend:
+    pathend:
       common.for_stmt:
         common.for_stmt
 ```

-It can be rewritten by replacing each `blockcontinue` statement with the children of the blockend statement:
+It can be rewritten by replacing each `pathcontinue` statement with the children of the pathend statement:

 ```
 common.file: